-Work with state and federal land management agencies, including the Bureau of Land Management, Bureau of Reclamation, U.S. Forest Service, and the Wyoming Division of State Parks and Historic Sites, to ensure existing access to public lands is maintained.
+Work with state and federal land management agencies and other stakeholders to ensure existing access to public lands is maintained.
 Support efforts to expand access to public lands where proposals are initiated by the partner agency and supported at the planning area level.